 Expansion of the system has been recommended by the WHO Scientific Working Group on Monitoring and Management of Bacterial Resistance to Antimicrobial Agents.

-If you will manually enter your data, then go to Data entry to get started right away.
+a) If you will manually enter your data, create your lab in WHONET, then go to Data entry to get started right away.

 b) If you will convert your Laboratory Instrument data or Laboratory Information System data into a standard WHONET file then open up BacLink to create a file configuration and convert your .txt file to a WHONET file.
 Once you have converted your .txt file to a WHONET file you can analyze your laboratory data.

 III.
 DATA ANALYSIS

 a) For Data analysis, Open WHONET -> then select Data analysis -> Data analysis